acidb/mobiscroll/packages/angularjs/README.md

 Where can I use Mobiscroll?
 -----------------
 You can use the controls in mobile/desktop web and hybrid cross-platform apps.
-Use it with AngularJS.
+Use it with AngularJS and frameworks like Ionic for AngularJS.

 Installation
 -----------------